-SFMTA Muni maintenance facilities are getting upgrades thanks to Prop K funding. ► In 2016 Prop K allocations sharply increased for upgrades to the facilities that support SFMTA transit operations.
+SFMTA Muni maintenance facilities, such as the Muni Metro East LRV maintenance facility, are getting upgrades thanks to Prop K funding. ► In 2016 Prop K allocations sharply increased for upgrades to the facilities that support SFMTA transit operations.
 The SFMTA received \$4.4 million in Prop K funds toward its \$30 million effort to fast-track improvements to its Burke Avenue distribution center for parts and supplies.
 By May 2018 the SFMTA must complete the renovations to the Burke facility and relocate its Overhead Lines division there from its current location on Bryant Street, which will in turn be upgraded to house the City's Animal Care and Control department.
 The improvements will streamline the Burke facility's current warehouse functions, make space for Overhead Lines equipment and supplies, and make the building safer and more accessible for employees.